NEWS & EVENTS with JAWA Off Road Campers

 Why is Tyre Pressure Important?

 Incorrect tyre pressure can significantly affect the life of your caravan’s tyres.
 Over-inflated tyres can reduce traction and increase wear on the central tread.
-Underinflated tyres, on the other hand, wear more on the shoulders due to increased flexing.
-This creates uneven wear patterns which are unsafe.
+Underinflated tyres wear more on the shoulders due to increased flexing.
+This creates uneven wear patterns, which are unsafe.

 Car with off road hybrid caravan stopped for a tyre check prior to change in road surface.